coveooss/connectivity-library/Moxie KB/README.md

 * Get Article – one call per document
 * Get Article Metadata – one call per document

+> [!IMPORTANT]
-> **_IMPORTANT:_** There are two endpoints that carry the same parameters.
+> There are two endpoints that carry the same parameters.
 If you modify/reuse endpoints, don't forget to update both endpoint parameters the same way.
 The two parameters are `NewlyPublished` (for new articles), and `RecentlyUpdated` (for new versions of existing articles).
 When an article is updated with a new version, its record will cease to be part of the NewlyPublished list.

 1. Ensure you have a client ID, an API key, and a profile ID.
 2. [Create a REST API source](https://docs.coveo.com/en/1896/) and, in the **Authorization** section, enter these credentials.